 The AGM is the Company’s principal forum for communication with shareholders.
 The Chairman of the Board and Directors will be available to answer shareholders’ questions at the AGM.

-The Company has established an Audit Committee, a Nomination Committee, a Remuneration Committee and a Disclosure Committee.
+The Company has established an Audit Committee, a Nomination Committee, a Remuneration Committee, a Disclosure Committee and a Responsible Business Committee.
 The Board delegated specific responsibilities to these Committees.
 The role and responsibilities of each Board Committee are set out in formal Terms of Reference, which are available on the Company’s website.
 The Board Committees make recommendations to the Board as they see fit, as contemplated by their Terms of Reference.

-The Board receives regular updates from the CFO including feedback from meetings held and analyst reports are circulated to the Directors when available.
-During the year, roadshows were held in London, Poland and North America with institutional investors as well as attending various conferences.
-Following the interim results in August 2018, a strategy update was presented to sell-side analysts followed by a tasting session of our products.
+During the year, the Chair of the Remuneration Committee contacted the top 20 shareholders, to obtain their views on the proposed Remuneration policy.
+The Board receives regular updates from the CFO on feedback from meetings, and analyst updates are circulated to the Directors when available.
+During the year, roadshows were held in London, Poland and North America with institutional investors, and various conferences were also attended.
 One-to-one investor meetings were held throughout the year with the CEO and CFO.